Robin-Haupt-1/Age-Updater/README.md

 Make sure the date of birth is in the format YYYY-MM-DD (e.g. 1990-4-30, leading zeros are not required)

 The addon will keep checking the notes for changes in the background and update the age values as needed.
-You can also force a refresh by launching the card editor / browser or clicking the sync button to sync your collection with AnkiWeb.
+You can also force a refresh by clicking on Tools -> Age Updater -> Update age notes.